 4. There are oodles of children’s classes and activities to choose from, whatever your little ones are into: dance, drama, languages, swimming, sport, STEM, martial arts – there’s something for everyone.
 Take a look at our pick of the best classes in York for kids here.

-5. There’s lots for adults to enjoy too, from Michelin starred restaurants (Roots York) and amazing street food (Shambles Market) to pubs, wine bars and unique retail experiences, from the amazing independent businesses to the McArthur Glen Designer Outlet.
+5. There’s lots for adults to enjoy too, from Michelin starred restaurants (Roots York) and amazing street food (Shambles Market) to pubs, wine bars and unique retail experiences, from the amazing independent businesses to York Designer Outlet.

 6. It’s a very commutable city, with easy and fast transport links to London, Leeds, Hull, Edinburgh, Harrogate, Newcastle and Middlesborough among other destinations.